 Rather than being called corny for criticizing the game, some of today’s most popular positivity rappers such as Macklemore and Chance The Rapper are called corny for just that, being very positive.
-To a fan, the artists are thorough in their messages and are an example of hip-hop’s power to spread love without having to tear down other artists.
+To a fan, the artists are thorough in their messages and are an example of hip-hop’s power to spread love.
 To a critic, Macklemore and Chance are cashing in on a family-friendly image not many rappers can successfully pull off.

 While the musical résumés of each artist speak for themselves, successes such as Macklemore’s Best Rap Album win at the 2014 GRAMMYs and Chance’s pivot from the vivid, unfiltered Acid Rap to the heavily gospel-influenced Coloring Book have made some fans look at these artists’ images with skepticism.

 With Cole, it’s a lighter version of the criticism Joyner Lucas faces where instead of being seen by fans as a complete hater, he’s the young uncle who’s not as cool as he thinks.
-Many fans, particularly women, are quick to point out that Cole has many mediocre misogynistic bars that people ignore because of his conscious image, with “No Role Modelz” being a go-to example.
+Some fans are quick to point out that Cole has many mediocre misogynistic bars that people ignore because of his conscious image, with “No Role Modelz” being a go-to example.
 Drake also faces this criticism throughout his discography, with “Hotline Bling” being the most popular example.